 - Compression methods-Strips the compression\methods element, which specifies the compression methods the client supports.
 The Firepower System cannot decrypt compressed sessions.
 This modification reduces the Compressed Session type of undecryptable traffic. - Cipher suites-Strips cipher suites from the cipher\suites element if the Firepower System does not support them.
 If the Firepower System does not support any of the specified cipher suites, the system transmits the original, unmodified element.
 This modification reduces the Unknown Cipher Suite and Unsupported Cipher Suite types of undecryptable traffic. - Session identifiers-Strips any value from the Session Identifier element and the SessionTicket extension that does not match cached session data.
 If a ClientHello value matches cached data, an interrupted session can resume without the client and server performing the full TLS/SSL handshake.
 This modification increases the chances of session resumption and reduces the Session Not Cached type of undecryptable traffic. - Elliptic curves-Strips elliptic curves from the Supported Elliptic Curves extension if the Firepower System does not support them.
-If the Firepower System does not support any of the specified elliptic curves, the managed device removes the extension and strips any related cipher suites from the cipher\suites element. - ALPN extensions-The Firepower System strips the Application-Layer Protocol Negotiation (ALPN) extension, which is used in protocols the system does not support (for example, the SPDY and HTTP/2 protocols) only if the message matches an SSL rule associated with content restriction features.
-For more information about content restriction, see About Content Restriction.
+If the Firepower System does not support any of the specified elliptic curves, the managed device removes the extension and strips any related cipher suites from the cipher\suites element. - ALPN extensions-Strips any value from the Application-Layer Protocol Negotiation (ALPN) extension that is unsupported in the Firepower System (for example, the SPDY and HTTP/2 protocols) if the message matches an TLS/SSL rule associated with content restriction features or if SSL hardware acceleration is enabled.

-If content restriction is not being enforced, you can use the system support ssl-client-hello-enabled ALPN true command to strip the ALPN extension.
+If content restriction is not being enforced or if SSL hardware acceleration is disabled, you can use the system support ssl-client-hello-enabled ALPN true command to strip the ALPN extension.
 Stripping the ALPN extension increases the likelihood of traffic decryption and inspection.